MicrosoftDocs/sql-docs/docs/t-sql/data-types/char-and-varchar-transact-sql.md

 ## Arguments
 **char** [ ( *n* ) ]
-Fixed-length string data. *n* defines the string length and must be a value from 1 through 8,000.
-For non-Unicode data, the storage size is the actual length of the data entered.
-For Unicode data, the storage size is *n* bytes.
-When the collation code page uses double-byte characters, the storage size is still *n* bytes.
-Depending on the string, the storage size of *n* bytes can be less than the value specified for *n*.
+Fixed-length string data. *n* defines the string length in bytes and must be a value from 1 through 8,000.
+For single-byte character sets such as ASCII, the storage size is the actual length of the data entered.
+For multibyte character sets, the storage size is still *n* bytes.
 The ISO synonym for **char** is **character**.
+For more information on character sets, refer to [Single-Byte and Multibyte Character Sets](/cpp/c-runtime-library/single-byte-and-multibyte-character-sets).

 **varchar** [ ( *n* | **max** ) ]
-Variable-length string data. *n* defines the string length and can be a value from 1 through 8,000. **max** indicates that the maximum storage size is 2^31-1 bytes (2 GB).
-For non-Unicode data, the storage size is the actual length of the data entered + 2 bytes.
-For Unicode data, the storage size is *n* bytes + 2 bytes.
-When the collation code page uses double-byte characters, the storage size is still *n* bytes.
+Variable-length string data. *n* defines the string length in bytes and can be a value from 1 through 8,000. **max** indicates that the maximum storage size is 2^31-1 bytes (2 GB).
+For single-byte character sets such as ASCII, the storage size is the actual length of the data entered + 2 bytes.
+For multibyte character sets, the storage size is *n* bytes + 2 bytes.
 The ISO synonyms for **varchar** are **charvarying** or **charactervarying**.
+For more information on character sets, refer to [Single-Byte and Multibyte Character Sets](/cpp/c-runtime-library/single-byte-and-multibyte-character-sets).

 ## Remarks
 When *n* is not specified in a data definition or variable declaration statement, the default length is 1.
 When *n* is not specified when using the CAST and CONVERT functions, the default length is 30.